exercism/ceylon/README.md

 The maintainer is not intent on any particular style as long as all the code in the repository is consistent.
 If in the future there happened to be a widely-accepted style guide and/or an automatic formatter, the maintainer would not be opposed to reformatting all code in this repository to comply.

+#### Idiomatic Ceylon

+All example code should be idiomatic Ceylon, to set a good example for anyone who might look at this repository for solutions to the exercises.
+The current maintainer may have trouble with this point, since the current maintainer is only a Ceylon beginner and may not be familiar enough with the language to tell what is idiomatic or not.
+Help in this area is especially appreciated.

 #### Project structure

 The current maintainer finds it regrettable that the exercise slug must be repeated so many times: `exercises/<slug>/source/<slug>/<Slug>.ceylon`.